cobyism/shapeshifter/README.md

 I’d love to receive contributions from anyone who cares to contribute.
-It doesn’t matter how big or small your contribution is—whether it’s fixing a typo, or proposing an overhaul to the whole project—I’ll gladly take a look at your change, and merge it in (within reason).
+It doesn’t matter how big or small your contribution is—whether it’s fixing a typo, adding a feature, or proposing an overhaul to the whole project—I’ll gladly take a look at your change, and merge it in (within reason).

 ## License